Abrahamogbedobor/azure-network-file-sharing/README.md

 </p>

 <h1>Network File Sharing and Permission</h1>
-In this tutorial, several perission was granted to users<br />
+In this project, files was shared on azure network with different level of users permission<br />

 <h2>Environments and Technologies Used</h2>